 The thing I am about to discuss here with you today has to do with air quality inside your home.
-It’s not a thing one usually has in mind all the time, but after you learn more on indoor plants that improve air quality, you will have a whole new perspective on the subject.
+It’s not a thing one usually has in mind all the time, but after you learn more about indoor plants that improve air quality, you will have a whole new perspective on the subject.

-Having plants in your home goes way beyond just a simple aesthetics.
+Having plants in your home goes way beyond just simple aesthetics.
 I mean, it starts for that reason, but slowly, when you get into the matter deeper, you realize that their powers extend to several fields.

-In this article, I shall give some simple explanation on how do plants filtrate the air, and list some of the benefits that come along.
+In this article, I shall give some simple explanations on how do plants filtrate the air, and list some of the benefits that come along.
 Moreover, you will find some brief Q&As on the subject.
 And the best part of all- the list of those amazing powerful plants is also featured!

 Can Indoor Plants Improve Air Quality?

 The answer is simple- of course, they CAN!
 But the whole history behind this one is rather complicated.